igorlfs/nvim-dap-view/docs/src/posts/keymaps.md

 title: Keymaps
 ---

 Each view has its own keymaps, listed below.
-At any time (from within `nvim-dap-view`'s main window) you can use `g?` to show a window that lists all of them.
+At any time (from within `nvim-dap-view`'s main window) you can use `g?` to show a "help" window that lists all of them.
+The help window itself has only 1 keymap: it can be closed with `q`.

 | Key    | Action                                       |
 | ------ | -------------------------------------------- |